 The Difference Between Brand Awareness and Brand Equity

 Brand equity has multiple facets, one of which is brand awareness.
 The degree of the brand's influence in consumers' minds determines the relevance of brand awareness in establishing brand equity.
 According to research, a solid brand awareness contributes to increasing brand choice, generating deeper consumer loyalty, and so improving brand equity.
+Brand awareness is the first stage in establishing brand equity and the foundation for a successful marketing plan.
+Because customers are usually not enthusiastic about discovering the quality of new companies and potentially losing money, repeatedly pointing out brand messages and values builds affinity, confidence, and readiness to purchase.

 Keller's Brand Equity Model